apache/spark-website/developer-tools.md

 <h4>IDE with sbt</h4>

-When you use IDEs like VSCode or Cursor, you need to build from terminal with `sbt`.
-A common issue you'll encounter is something like
+When you use IDEs like VSCode or Cursor and you build from terminal with `sbt`, a common issue you'll encounter is something like

 ```
 java.lang.RuntimeException: Failed to find name hashes for